CommandPost/FCPCafe/docs/contribute.md

 If you're modifying a list of Tools or Workflow Extensions, everything should be sorted in alphabetical order.

-You can learn more about basic formatting [here](https://retype.com/guides/formatting/).
+You can learn more about [basic formatting](https://retype.com/guides/formatting/).

 ![Edit this file](/static/editor.png)